You can build an entire speech around one line.

 Find that one line, and you have your speech.

-I was working with a EVP who was invited to address an event for women in finance.
+I was working with a EVP who was invited to address an event for women in tech.
 She wanted to do it.
-It would be boost her reputation.
-But she had no ready-made ‘signature’ speech in the drawer.
+It would boost her reputation.
+But she had no ready-made speech in the drawer, and no idea what to talk about.

-We were brainstorming on the phone when the phrase ‘Work-Life Balance’ came up.
+Then, when we were brainstorming on the phone, the phrase ‘work-life balance’ came up.

 “Ack!” she said.
 “I hate that stupid notion.
 I’m lousy at it, and I’m sick of feeling guilty about it.
-Because everybody is pretending anyway.”
+As if there is some magical balance point.
+Everyone is only pretending anyway.”

 She ranted for ten minutes.
 It was personal.
 She had felt it in her bones for years.
 We discovered that it touched on wider issues that she wanted to express, professionally and personally.